 I need to clarify.
 Some people use the names bison and buffalo interchangeably.
 I have to say that is incorrect.
 There are many differences between bison and buffalo.

-However, both of their meat are still really good for you.
-So if you ever have the opportunity to eat bison then you should try it.
+However, both of their meat is still really good for you.
+If you ever have the opportunity to eat bison then you should try it.
 It is healthy for you, and you might really like it.

 6 Best Meatless Protein Source